HVAC Training Schools in Oregon – Degrees & Certification

 Online HVACR Technician Career DiplomaVisit Site

-According to the Bureau of Labor Statistics (BLS 2020), the career outlook is particularly bright for HVAC workers.
-The BLS projected a 4 percent growth rate in HVAC openings nationwide between 2019 and 2029, as fast as the 4 percent average growth anticipated across all American occupations during that period.
+According to the Bureau of Labor Statistics (BLS 2023), the career outlook is particularly bright for HVAC workers.
+The BLS projected a 6 percent growth rate in HVAC openings nationwide between 2022 and 2032, twice as fast as the 3 percent average growth anticipated across all American occupations during that period.

 And there’s evidence that the prospects are slightly better for HVAC openings in Oregon.
-Projections Central (2021) reported that between 2018 and 2028, there will be an 18.5 percent increase in OR HVAC positions.
-With the expected addition of 690 fresh opportunities in the state, HVAC workers should have a wealth of jobs to choose from across the state.
+Projections Central (2024) expects that between 2020 and 2030, there will be an 11.1 percent increase in OR HVAC positions.
+With the expected addition of 360 fresh opportunities yearly in the state, HVAC workers should have a wealth of jobs to choose from across the state.

-So why is the HVAC industry booming in Oregon and beyond?
+So why is the HVAC industry booming in OR and beyond?
 There are many reasons for the high growth in this field.
-First, HVAC systems generally need to replaced every 10 to 15 years and require regular maintenance—typically stipulated through service contracts—which keeps work steady throughout the year.
+First, HVAC systems generally need to be replaced every 10 to 15 years and require regular maintenance—typically stipulated through service contracts—which keeps work steady throughout the year.
 Second, a majority of all modern structures have climate control systems.
 Third, many older buildings require upgrades or the retrofitting of old HVAC systems.
-Fourth, several other industries rely on HVAC systems not only for climate control but also for safe medicine and food storage.
+Fourth, several other industries rely on HVAC systems for climate control, safe medicine, and food storage.

-And lastly, the legislation surrounding climate control systems is continually evolving, and within certain jurisdictions, homeowners and commercial property managers need to ensure that they comply with all local ordinances, not to mention enjoying the most cost-effective and energy-efficient systems available.
+Lastly, the legislation surrounding climate control systems is continually evolving.
+Within certain jurisdictions, homeowners and commercial property managers need to ensure that they’re in compliance with all local ordinances, not to mention enjoying the most cost-effective and energy-efficient systems available.

 As proof of the booming employment climate in Oregon for HVAC workers, one need not look further than job post websites such as Indeed and Monster.
-As proof of point, Indeed (April 2021) had 182 HVAC openings in OR, including opportunities at Marshall’s Inc., Nathan Perry Heating & Air Conditioning, Heat Relief Heating & Cooling, Commercial & Industrial, and Johnson Controls.
-Monster (April 2021) boasted 166 positions with employers such as Jco Heating A/C Electrical, EMCOR Group, and Jobot.
+As proof of point, Indeed (April 2024) had 278 HVAC openings in OR, including opportunities at AgReserves Inc, Wolcott Services, Nextech, Thermal Supply Inc, and Trane Technologies.
+Monster (April 2024) boasted positions with employers such as Madden Industrial, Loren’s Heating & Air, and County of Washington.

 As mentioned in the introduction, HVAC professionals in Oregon and across the country enjoy relatively high salaries, particularly in a job generally requiring only one to two years of postsecondary training.

-By illustration, the Bureau of Labor Statistics (BLS May 2020) reported that there were 344,020 HVAC mechanics and installers nationwide who earned an average annual salary of $53,410.
-In Oregon, average salaries were slightly higher, with the 3,280 HVAC workers employed in the state earning an average of $54,080 per year.
+By illustration, the Bureau of Labor Statistics (BLS May 2023) reported that there were 397,450 HVAC mechanics and installers nationwide who earned an average annual salary of $59,620.
+In Oregon, average salaries were higher, with the 3,960 HVAC workers employed in the state earning an average of $63,970 per year.
 Following is a more detailed breakdown of the comparison between OR salaries and those of the rest of the country.

 United States Oregon

-The national figures were slightly different according to another source of data, Payscale (April 2020), which relies on self-reported salaries.
+The national figures were slightly different according to another source of data, PayScale (April 2024), which relies on self-reported salaries.
 Among the HVAC workers reporting their annual salaries, Payscale found these percentiles:

 HVAC Apprenticeships in Oregon